timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - An area of emphasis for me is monitoring player and team actions at all times, including times the jam clock is not running.
         - Since gameplay happens even when there is no active jam, I do my best to proactively identify potential rules violations or safety issues.
 That means, whenever possible, I monitor players during lineups to identify illegal or potentially illegal actions.
-        - While it seemed likely White would not field a jammer, I kept my body language and movements as neutral and natural as possible to avoid divulging my observations and potentially preventing Black from rightfully earning a competitive advantage.
+        - While it seemed likely White would not field a Jammer, I kept my body language and movements as neutral and natural as possible to avoid divulging my observations and potentially preventing Black from rightfully earning a competitive advantage.
         - Even though I was not in the official in the best position to make this particular call, I felt like I had enough information to take action and amplify the credibility of our crew.

     <center>